 Someone had stolen our bags.
 When we reported the incident, the policeman said, “you never leave valuables on the seat of a car in full view”

 We had made a mistake and paid dearly.

-That day we had to quickly learn from our mistake and move on or ruin the rest of the trip.
-Because of our loss, we learned and can share our story to help others avoid the same mistake.
+Because of our loss, we learned and share our stories to help others avoid the same mistake.